Kappaphycus alvarezii: History as an invasive species

 Primarily the habitat they usually invaded is in reef flat and edges around 1 to 17 meters deep.
 They attach loosely to the broken coral or floating fragments in the shallow deep waters.
 It can form large, moving mats of unattached seaweed.
 It is known to be invasive to Hawaii, Malaysia, Sulu Sea, and the southern Philippines.
-It was introduced to Kane ‘ohe Bay in 1974 for commercial cultivation only.During their invasion to Kane” ohe Bay in 1974 they spread at a rate of 260 m/yr.
+It was introduced to Kane‘ohe Bay in 1974 for commercial cultivation only.
+During their invasion to Kane‘ohe Bay, they spread at a rate of 260 m/yr.
 The high growth rate, plastic morphology, and extremely successful vegetative regeneration makes it this species potentially destructive invasives in Hawaiian waters.

-This species has been highly successful at Kaneohe Bay, dominating the sandy spur and grooves on the reef flat.
-It inhabits barren sandy grooves where it does not appear to compete with native algal species.
+This species has been highly successful at Kane‘ohe Bay, dominating the sandy spur and grooves on the reef flat.
+It inhabits barren, sandy grooves where it does not appear to compete with native algal species.
 K. alvarezii has been introduced throughout the warm tropics for commercial cultivation.
 It is a major producer of kappa-carrageenan, which is used for medicinal purposes and as a homogenizer in milk products, toothpaste, and jellies.

 Since the big spread of this species in the 1970s, it has spread to the point of naturally becoming part of the reefs in Kane’ohe bay in Oahu Hawaii.
 Though there is evidence of the widespread of this species, there aren't enough studies that prove or show the ecological impacts they have on the reefs communities.
 These species have been growing on and over reefs for many years causing them to outcompete native species and restrict the growth of native species.